Track your nutrition and health goals

 1. Cardio Workouts to Burn 1000 Calories

 Running: A 75 kg person running at 10 km/h burns ~600–650 calories per hour.
-To hit 1000 calories, run for approximately 90 minutes, or split into two 45-minute sessions.
-If you're wondering how many km to run to burn 1000 calories, the answer is roughly 12–14 km for most people — though the Hint app can calculate this precisely based on your weight, height, and pace.
+To hit 1000 calories, run for approximately 90–100 minutes — or about how many km to run to burn 1000 calories: roughly 15–16 km.

 Cycling: At 18–20 km/h, cycling burns 500–600 calories per hour.
-To burn 1000 calories, ride for about 1.5 to 2 hours, covering approximately 25–35 km.
+To burn 1000 calories, ride for about 1.5 to 2 hours.

 Rowing: Often overlooked, rowing engages the entire body and burns 500–600 calories per hour at moderate intensity.
+It's particularly effective combined with 30 minutes of running.

 2. HIIT Workouts to Burn 1000 Calories